 - 1. A check for the basic requirements of Flow and Neos will be run.
 If all is well, you will see a login screen.
 If a check failed, hints on solving the issue will be shown and you should fix what needs to be fixed.
 Then just reload the page, until all requirements are met. - 2.
 The login screen will tell you the location of a file with a generated password.
 Keep that password in some secure place, the generated file will be removed upon login!
 It is possible to have a new password rendered if you lost it, so don't worry too much. - 3.
+The NEOS requirements check checks, if you have installed an image manipulation software. - 4.
 Fill in the database credentials in the first step.
 The selector box will be updated with accessible databases to choose from, or you can create a new one.